Annual Meeting and Banquet

 What is the MPI Academy?
 It is the one-stop shop for members for meeting and event industry skill training, CE credits and certificate courses.
 Features live and on-demand instructor-led courses and webinars – its the perfect resource for the job you have or the job you want!

-Changes to CMP-IS: Impacts for May 2017 Exam and Beyond
+Changes to CMP-IS: Impacts for 2017 Exams and Beyond

 There are a few new skill statements, however, addition of items to the CMP exam occurs over time.
 The writing of new items, whether for a new skill or for established ones, goes through a rigorous process before they are included as items on an exam.
 That includes subject matter expert (CMP) writing, psychometric re-writes, Item Review panel analysis, confirmation of references in study texts, pretesting, more statistical analysis, more committee review and, finally, live testing.